Leuk 2016: A 10-year spectacle of sound

 Photographs, to repeat what Roland Barthes told us, always remind us of a time that has irretrievably gone.
 In his study of a society on the cusp between tradition and irresistable technological modernity, Vérin shows how music can do that, too, while preserving this world in its mysterious present.

 The magnificent singers were Yaxiang Lu (baritone), Roula Safar (mezzo-soprano) and Javier Hagen (the festival organizer, tenor).
-Thibault Walter managed the live video.
-Thierry Maury was responsible for editing.
+Thibault Walter managed the live video and Thierry Maury was responsible for editing.

 Eyes wider shut